- Innovation and Learning Design

 - Classroom Technology Implementation

-Brian Mull got his first taste of the role technology can play in the classroom as he worked toward earning his Master of Education degree at Louisiana State University.
-Immediately upon graduating, he accepted a sixth grade position at a local school, where he also served as the school's Technology Site Coordinator.
-Two years later, Brian accepted a job in New Orleans at Trinity Episcopal School as the Director of Technology.
-There, he led in the development of a growing technology program for seven years - the last of which was focused on sustaining ties within the school community during and in the months following Hurricane Katrina.
+From his earliest days as a middle school teacher, Brian embraced technology's vast potential in students' learning experiences.
+This interest eventually led to a job in New Orleans at Trinity Episcopal School as the Director of Technology.
+There, he led in the development of a growing technology program for seven years--the last of which was focused on sustaining ties within the school community during and in the months following Hurricane Katrina.